Two metre repeater.

 GB3RW is housed in a 19 inch rack along with power supplies and logic.

-The photos above show the Tait T2010 VHF High band radios mounted in the 19” rack and, on the right, the logic.
+The photos above show the logic screens and the Tait T2010 VHF High band radios mounted in the 19” rack.

 Above left are the bandpass cavity filters.
 Receive lowpass on the left.
 The battered dark blue one on the right is the highpass transmitter filter.